wp-plugins/easy-quiz/readme.txt

 == Change Log ==

+* V3.40: Compatibility checks for WordPress V3.7.
+Moving the jQuizMe script to the footer.
+[Nov 12, 2013]
 * V3.30: Now available in your own language using machine translation curtsey of Google and Microsoft.
 [May 22, 2013]
 * V3.20: Porting other types of quizzes (Multiple Choice, Fill in The blanks etc.) to the lite version.
 [May 10, 2013]
 * V3.11: Documentation changes only.
 [Apr 20, 2013]